ewohltman/kubecon2019/envoycon2019/README.md

 * Jose Nino, Lyft
 * Michael Schore, Lyft

 Why Envoy on mobile?
-Lyft is looking to extent all of the benefits that Envoy provides for backend services, to their mobile platform/application.
+Lyft is looking to extend all of the benefits that Envoy provides for backend services, to their mobile platforms/application.
 The idea is to treat mobile devices like any other node in a network topology.

 To accomplish this across multiple mobile platforms, they went to change Envoy into a library rather than just a single process.
-This would allow for standardization across all platforms, with common tooling for common problems, and reduced cognitive load.
+This would allow for standardization across all platforms, common tooling for common problems, and reducing cognitive load.

 Designing a mobile approach meant including support for many different languages.
-For example, Envoy is C++, Android is Kotlin, iOS is Swift, C bindings as a common bridge across them all.
-The multithreading design required a significant amount of thinking, not just about how to convert the existing Envoy multithreaded process into a thread that can be run by another program as a library, as well as how to allow native handling of threads and callbacks across platforms.
+For example, Envoy is C++, Android is Kotlin, iOS is Swift, and C bindings as a common bridge across them all.
+The multithreading design required a significant amount of thinking, not just about how to convert the existing Envoy multithreaded process into a thread that can be run from another program, but also how to allow native handling of threads and callbacks across platforms.

 Another big advantage is gaining the observability that Envoy provides for mobile devices, something that was missing from their full picture of metrics